Woman attacked, sexually assaulted while walking through pedestrian tunnel in Uptown

 The woman, 35, told police she was able to fight him off and he ran away.

-She was later checked out at Weiss Memorial Hospital where she is I fair condition for observation along with a minor head injury, police say.
+She was later checked out at Weiss Memorial Hospital where she is in fair condition for observation along with a minor head injury, police say.

 No one is in custody.
 Area 3 detectives are investigating.